 5. Types of Settlements

 In the event that a settlement between you and your employer is necessary, there are four different types of workers’ compensation settlements that the Workers’ Compensation Commissioner could approve.
 The first type of settlement is known as full commutation.
 A full commutation will provide one lump sum at once to account for all remaining future benefits.

-The second type of settlement is known as partial commutation.
-Partial commutation will provide those receiving benefits with a partial lump sum payment, but does not eliminate your right to continue receiving benefits in the future.
+The second type of worker compensation settlement is known as partial commutation.
+Partial commutation will provide those receiving benefits with a partial lump-sum payment, but does not eliminate your right to continue receiving benefits in the future.

 The third type of settlement is an agreement for settlement, which is a voluntary agreement between you and your employer regarding the amount and type of benefits you should receive.
 This type of agreement does not end your right to receive future benefits.

 The final is known as a compromise settlement, which is another voluntary agreement between you and your employer regarding what you are entitled to.
 This type of agreement ends your ability to apply for or receive future benefits.